yoanesber/Spring-Boot-ThreadPoolTaskExecutor/README.md

    - This can help reduce resource consumption when the number of tasks is low.

 6. **keepAliveSeconds**
-   - **Description**: When the number of threads is greater than the core, this is the maximum time that excess idle threads will wait for new tasks before terminating.
+   - When the number of threads is greater than the core, this is the maximum time that excess idle threads will wait for new tasks before terminating.
    - Controls how long extra threads stay idle before being removed.

-7. **rejectedExecutionHandler**
-   - **Description**: The handler to use when the executor cannot accept a task.
+7. **rejectedExecutionHandler** – The handler to use when the executor cannot accept a task.
    - There are four types of RejectedExecutionHandler:
         - AbortPolicy: Throws a RejectedExecutionException.
         - CallerRunsPolicy: Executes the task on the caller's thread.